-As I was working on some of the older archives (from my show biz days) I came across an old tape that I hadn't heard for over 25 years.
+As I was working on some of the older archives from my show biz days I came across an old tape that I hadn't heard for over 25 years.
 It was recorded on a different format; I had to make a conversion before I could hear it at the proper speed.
-There he was, his voice anyway, right in front of me like it was happening now for the first time.
+When I did—there he was, his voice anyway—right in front of me like it was happening now for the first time.
 His impeccable sense of timing; his heartfelt emotion always at 100%.

 The night he left the band he came over to my house and sobbed in my arms, wordlessly.
 Since he had been a kid he was always performing.
 But our scene was, like all struggling musicians, on the brink of chaos and self-destruction.
 He had to make a hard choice.
 He and his family moved out west and made a new life for themselves.
 It was a hard life, but I think he made the right choice.

 Sometimes the greater glory is in the mundane.